Pttn/rieMiner/README.md

 ## Statistics

-rieMiner will regularly print some stats, and the frequency of this can be changed with the RefreshInterval parameter as said earlier.

-rieMiner will regularly show the primes per second speed, and the 0 to 1-tuples/s ratio.
-It will also estimate the average time to find a block (for pooled mining, the earnings in RIC/day).
+rieMiner will regularly print some statistics, and the frequency of this can be changed with the RefreshInterval parameter as said earlier.
+They consist of the candidates per second speed and the 0 to 1-tuples/s ratio.
+The estimate of the average time to find a block (for pooled mining, the earnings in RIC/day) is also shown.
 Of course, even if the average time to find a block is for example 2 days, you could find a block in the next hour as you could find nothing during a week.
-The number of 2 to 6-tuples found since the start of the mining is also shown (for pooled mining, the numbers of valid and total shares, as well as the shares/min metric).
+The number of tuples found since the start of the mining is also shown (for pooled mining, the numbers of valid and total shares).

 rieMiner will also notify if it found a k-tuple (k >= Tuples option value) in solo mining or a share in pooled mining, and if the network found a new block.
 If it finds a block or a share, it will tell if the submission was accepted (solo mining only) or not.
 For solo mining, if the block was accepted, the reward will be generated for the address specified in the options.
 You can then spend it after 100 confirmations.
 Note that orphaned blocks will be shown as accepted.